tweedge/ru-ok/README.md

 I cannot measure the impact to these servers, as I haven't found a way to reliably do UDP port checking with RIPE Atlas (for a transport-level check), and the DNS resolution measurement is resolving a domain name with the *probe's* resolver (you cannot input a custom resolver to test).

-I could simply create a DNS resolution test - but that would be caught in any existing measurement with a DNS failure, and a success doesn't necessarily mean the targeted DNS servers are up or down *anyway* (due to resolver caching).
+*If* these are the authoritative servers for `www.sberbank.ru` - I don't know/haven't checked - then that would be caught in any existing measurement with a DNS failure.
+Further, a success doesn't necessarily mean the targeted DNS servers would be up or down *anyway* (due to resolver caching).
+So in my opinion, this is not worth pursuing.

 ## FAQ